ArthurBenbassat/ArthurBenbassat/README.md

 # Welcome
 I'm love programming!
-I currently study for KdG for computer-science.
+I currently study at KdG for computer-science.

 **Projects I'm proud of:**